wizcap/CryptoCurrencyTrader/README.md

 ![Alt text](Fitting_example.png?raw=true "Optional Title")

 ## Validation
 In order to estimate the amount of overfitting, a series of offset hyperparameter fittings are performed.
-If the trading strategy is not overfit, fitting should be approximately consistent across at all offsets in terms of profit fraction and fitting error.
+If the trading strategy is not overfitted, fitting should be approximately consistent across at all offsets in terms of profit fraction and fitting error.

 ## To Do
 With none of the different automated machine learning optimisation strategies was I able to get a set of fitting parameters which was consistently profitable at multiple offsets.